awsdocs/aws-cpp-developer-guide/doc_source/async-methods.rst

 When an asynchronous operation finishes, an application response handler callback function is invoked.
-This notification includes the outcome of the operation in a ``PutObjectOutcome`` object, which is the same class returned by the synchronous version.
+This notification includes the outcome of the operation.
+The outcome is contained in the same Outcome-type class returned by the method's synchronous counterpart.
+In the code example, the outcome is in a ``PutObjectOutcome`` object.

 The example's response handler callback function ``put_object_async_finished`` is shown below.
 It checks whether the asynchronous operation succeeded or